pjagada/spawn-juicer/README.md

 F5: unmute and unsuspend all instances and reload the script

-Ctrl + B: add the most recent spawn to the blacklist
+Ctrl + B: add the most recently given spawn to the blacklist

 Delete: open to LAN and give netherite sword with sharpness